MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/balance.md

     ---
 # Balance
 Specifies a temporary general ledger balance.
-When you choose the **Balance** action on the **Home** tab in the **Process** group, the G\-L Acc.
+When you choose the **Balance** action on the **Home** tab in the **Process** group, the G-L Acc.
 Provisional Balance window opens.
 It shows the balance of the final posted ledger entries and the balance of the postings entered in the current general journal.

 ## See Also
  [How to: View Temporary Balances in General Ledger Journals](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Switzerland/how-to-view-temporary-balances-in-general-ledger-journals.md)